What is Two-Factor Authentication for Apple ID?

 Once you Tap on Continue.
 It will ask you to enter a phone number where you want to receive future verification codes when you sign-in to any device.

 There is an option to choose the verification method (Text message or automated Phone call).
 Choose the appropriate and click Next.

 The moment you tap the next button, Apple sends you a verification code on the phone number you provided.

 Once you receive the verification code, submit a verification code to verify your provided phone number and turn it on or enable two-factor authentication for your Apple ID.

 Apple ID 2-Factor Authentication Enabled Successfully

-Now, whenever you try to login your Apple ID to any device you will receive an authentication code from an Apple server for verification, once you verify the 6-digit code then Apple allows you to sign-in to your Apple account.
+Now, whenever you try to login with your Apple ID to any new device, you will be receiving an authentication code from an Apple server for verification.
+Once you verify the 6-digit code, then Apple will allow you to sign-in to your Apple account.

 Congratulations!
 Your Apple account is now secure.Enable Two-Factor Authentication for Apple ID Click To Tweet